Adeity/Applifting-task/README.md

 - I simulate periodical monitoring of URLs by sending an HTTP request.
 I have done this becaue I don't know how to schedule a task based on the "monitored interval" attribute, so I used an extra endpoint as a workaround.
 Perhaps this way another node in the microservice architecture could be sending those requests to check on registered URLs.
 - I successfully implemented listing of 10 last monitored results for each particular monitored URL
 - Users must authorize themselves by sending their access token in "Applifting-Authorization" HTTP header.
-- Authorization was implemented also.
+- Authorization was also implemented.
 Each user is authorized to view only his/hers MonitoredEndpoints and MonitoredResults.
 - I have written unit tests using JUnit with Mockito library.
 ### Endpoints
 #### /monitoredEndpoint